|

 state), and any other mounts placed in the hierarchy are

-unaffected — regardless if they are established automatically
+unaffected — regardless of whether they are established

-(e.g. the EFI system partition that might be mounted to /efi/
+automatically (e.g. the EFI system partition that might be

-or /boot/) or explicitly (e.g. through an additional command
+mounted to /efi/ or /boot/) or explicitly (e.g. through an

---bind=/etc/foobar if used to mount it from outside the
+potentially writable if --bind=/etc/foobar is used to mount it

-and provides similar behaviour by making a temporary,
+provides similar behaviour by making a temporary, ephemeral

-ephemeral copy of the whole OS image and executing that.
-For
+copy of the whole OS image and executing that.
+For further

 The --tmpfs= and --overlay= options provide similar